What We Fund...

 For Capital Development

-Ocelot Exhibit Expansion: The Society is raising $500,000 to to enlarge and improve the Zoo's existing Ocelot exhibit.
-The new exhibit open up some outdoor space for the Ocelots and will makes some timely adjustments to improve the Zoo's capacity to breed Ocelots—a species that is critically endangered in North America.
-The expanded exhibit will also improve the quality of life the Ocelot’s enjoy by providing structures that will entice the Ocelots to climb, play, hide and hide away when they need to rest.
+Ocelot Exhibit Expansion: The Society is raising $500,000 to enlarge and improve the Zoo's existing Ocelot exhibit.
+The new exhibit will open up some outdoor space for the Ocelots and will make some timely adjustments to improve the Zoo's capacity to breed Ocelots—a species that is critically endangered in North America.
+The expanded exhibit will also improve the quality of life the Ocelots enjoy by providing structures that will entice the Ocelots to climb, play, and hide away when they need to rest.

-Project: Polar Bear: We gave almost reached our goal of raising $4.5 million to expand and upgrade Zoo’s existing Polar Bear exhibit.
+Project: Polar Bears: We have almost reached our goal of raising $4.5 million to expand and upgrade the Zoo’s existing Polar Bear exhibit.
 These funds will help complete this $7 million construction project, which will reconfigure the exhibit to comply with the latest welfare standards for Polar Bears.
-Meeting these standards will ensure that the North Carolina Zoo becomes eligible to bring in new Polar Bears when its aging, and beloved, exhibit animals, Aquila and Wilham, come to the end of their lives.
-The changes will also provide the infrastructure needed to launch a Polar Bear breeding program and vastly improve the exhibits educational offerings.
-Sponsorship opportunities are available for many components of new facility.
+The changes will also provide the infrastructure needed to launch a Polar Bear breeding program and vastly improve the exhibit's educational offerings.
+Sponsorship opportunities are available for many components of the new facility.

 For the Animals

-Veterinary Residency Program: The North Carolina Zoo, in cooperation with the NC State University College of Veterinary Medicine, manages a three-year residency in zoological medicine, the veterinary speciality associated with the care of non-domestic species.
-The program, which admits one resident each year, offers top-tier training to veterinarians who will become world-leaders in protecting the health of both captive and wild exotic animals.
+Veterinary Residency Program: The North Carolina Zoo, in cooperation with the NC State University College of Veterinary Medicine, manages a three-year residency in zoological medicine, the veterinary specialty associated with the care of non-domestic species.
+The program, which admits one resident each year, offers top-tier training to veterinarians who will become world leaders in protecting the health of both captive and wild exotic animals.
 The NC Zoo Society contributes $30,000 a year to support this training program.